| Welcome to the English page of

-Cold Region Plant Ecology & Physiology Group
+Cold Region Plant Ecology and Physiology Group

 Now Accepting New Graduate Students !!!

-Ecosystem Biology Course, Division of Biosphere Science,
+the Plant Ecology Course, the Division of Biosphere Science,

-Graduate School of Environmental Science, Hokkaido Univ.
+the Graduate School of Environmental Science, Hokkaido Univ.

 Specific research topics are as listed below.

-Field research in plant ecology
+Field and Lab researches in plant ecology

-1) Growth and competition of individual plants
+1) Growth and competition of individual plants and modeling

 Research in the laboratory

 3) Development of mathematical models for scientific synthesis